Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 Notes

-• For that signature rosy red look, add a small drop of red food coloring.
-Totally optional, but it gives the jerky that classic Bak Kwa flair—especially if you’re making it for festive occasions.
+Adjust the color (optional) – For that classic red bak kwa look, add a small drop of red food coloring.
+It’s completely optional, but perfect if you’re making it for festive occasions like Chinese New Year.

 Nutrition